OpenSees/OpenSeesDocumentation/source/user/manual/analysis/NormEnergyIncr.rst

     | 1 print information on norms each time test() is invoked
     | 2 print information on norms and number of iterations at end of successful test
     | 4 at each step it will print the norms and also the <math>\Delta U</math> and <math>R(U)</math> vectors.
-    | 5 if it fails to converge at end of $numIter it will print an error message BUT RETURN A SUCEESSFULL test."
+    | 5 if it fails to converge at end of $numIter it will print an error message BUT RETURN A SUCCESSFUL test."

 .. note::